8:15 12:15: Background

 This album was recorded live at Harrah's Lake Tahoe, Nevada.
 As implied by the title, the album is made of recordings from two shows.
 The 8:15 show was more family-oriented material and the 12:15 contained more adult humor.
 Unlike Cosby's Warner Bros.
 LPs, the album is not divided into bits but instead purports to be complete recordings of the two shows.

 Much of the record contains material already previously recorded on earlier albums and, indeed, some material performed on the first disc is also performed on the second disc.
 There are several instances of Cosby interacting with the audience, and at one point he introduces Carroll Shelby, creator of the custom-made Shelby Cobra from 200 M.P.H.

-This album was recorded not long before production began on The Bill Cosby Show, and on Side One Bill talks briefly about the upcoming series.
+This album was recorded not long before production began on The Bill Cosby Show, and on Side One Cosby talks briefly about the upcoming series.